 What are you focusing on this month?

 Love, Ash xx

 You are all probably familiar with the famous line “You attract what you are”.
-I remember the first time hearing this line used when I was younger and not resonating with it.
-My thought process was “So I don’t love myself, does that mean I will attract people who treat me badly?”.
-I couldn’t resonate with it because at the time I didn’t love myself but at the same time, did not feel like this justified being mistreated by others.
-I felt like this quote lead to victim blaming, rather than putting the agency and accountability onto the person who has done the mistreating.
+I remember the first time hearing this line when I was younger and not resonating with it.
+My thought process was “So I don’t love myself, does that mean I will attract people who will treat me badly?”.
+I couldn’t resonate with it because at the time I didn’t love myself.
+At the same time, did not feel like my lack of self love justified being mistreated by others.
+I felt like this quote lead to victim blaming, rather than putting agency and accountability onto the person who has done the mistreating.

 Lisa Nichols- “Your job is to be the first example of how the world is supposed to love and treat you.
 It’s your job to give the world the best example possible.
 The people in your life will follow your example on how they get to treat you.”

 It became very clear during my self-love journey that treating myself badly made people feel comfortable in treating me the same way.
 When I started to affirm, love and redefine myself to become my best version, I was forced to change the conditions of my relationships.
 I was no longer was willing to accept being mistreated.
 I began to heal myself and be real about my own toxicity which naturally helped me stop projecting my toxicity onto others.
 As a result, I began to attract loving, healthy relationships into my life.
 This revelation has bought me so much peace and completely redefined my relationship with myself and the way I treat others.

 I have definitely grown a greater understanding and appreciation for this old saying.
 However whilst I now agree with it I still don’t believe in victim shaming.
 I adamantly believe that we are entitled to love in its highest capacity even at times when we don’t quite love ourselves.
 I don’t believe that anyone is deserving of ill-treatment simply because they treat themselves badly.
 The way people treat us has much more to say about them than it does about us.